 When starting a new business means there are lots of exciting decisions to be made.
 Finding new customers, naming your business, and ensuring you're in the tax man's good books.
 A part of this will be how you structure your business.
-The difference between a sole trader business and a limited company is a good consideration to make.
+The difference between a sole trader business and a limited company is a good consideration to make before you get started.

 Read our sole trader vs limited company guide for more information.